derpbiscuits/cheesecake_cfg/README.md

 - go to [this thread](https://steamcommunity.com/app/730/discussions/0/3819655068777749970/) and try out everything

-- uninstall and reinstall drivers
+- uninstall and reinstall drivers (or just doing a fresh install, seemed to work for me idk why or how)

 ## current launch options